Italy - Rome and the Swiss Alps

 Children 5 and under / Free

 *Children under the age of 12 are required to share a room with an accompanying adult.
-There is a maximum of 2 children with 2 adults.
+There is a maximum of two children per adult.

 The tour includes:

-• All ground transportation from flight arrival and departure in Munich.
+• All ground transportation from flight arrival to departure.

 • Tour in private auto/minibus, with transportation to and from all tours and restaurants on the itinerary.

-• All accommodations are in a clean comfortable hotel, bed & breakfast, or country inn.
-(German 3-5 star standards).
+• All accommodations are in a clean, comfortable hotel, bed-and-breakfast, or country inn.
+(German 3-5 star standards)

-• Free alcoholic and non-alcoholic beverages with European snacks are available while traveling between cities and tours.
+• Free alcoholic and non-alcoholic beverages, along with European snacks, are available while traveling between cities and on tours.

 • Entry and tour fees for all sights are mentioned in the itinerary.